lovehumanity/lovehumanity.github.io/_pages/About.md

 - Buddhism
 - Anything else I deem important enough to share with the world

 Also a side note that the articles on this blog are not very long in length because I like to keep it quick and to the point and avoid 'filler' as much as possible, which is what I see a lot of articles I read do.
+Also wanted to add that just because an article is old - that doesn't mean that its of less value, I update each article and each article will stand the test of time.

 ## The Great White Brotherhood